kans/js-inline-callbacks/README.md

-Fun with inlining javascript seagulls using ECMA6 generator support (iojs) to use this library.
+This librayr provides the ability to inline async javascript callbacks using ECMA6 generators.

 A flock of seagulls:
 ```javascript